SteveJustin1963/tec-Haptic/README.md

 - **Force Feedback** – Motors or resistance elements simulate pressure or resistance.

 ## Code Implementation
-looking at other pppls work
+looking at other ppl work

 FSensor.ino